Kendrick Bangs Kellogg: Biography

 Kendrick Bangs Kellogg was born in 1934 in San Diego, named for John Kendrick Bangs.

 Kellogg is related to Frederick Law Olmsted, "The Father of Landscape Architecture" (of the 1800s), who was a cousin to Kellogg's grandfather.
-Olmsted's landscape designs were curvilinear and irregular, a significant break from the formal symmetrical patterns of the time, a practice which Kellogg sees himself continuing.
+Olmsted's landscape designs were curvilinear and irregular, a significant break from the formal symmetrical patterns of the time, a practice which Kellogg saw himself continuing.

 Kellogg studied for five years at San Diego State University, the University of Colorado, the University of Southern California, and the University of California at Berkeley.

 In 1955 he met Frank Lloyd Wright, and the brief meeting provided an inspiration.

 Kellogg completed his math and engineering courses and left Berkeley without a degree.
 His first design was a house in Mission Beach area of San Diego in 1957.

 By 1964, he had obtained his California architectural license and designed and built five residences.

 Kellogg's architecture does not fit neatly into the same category as Frank Lloyd Wright, Bruce Goff, Bart Prince, or other organic architects.
 Kellogg's architecture is unique to Kellogg.
 His work was described as "the Sydney Opera House meets Stonehenge."

 Like Goff, Wright, and many other architects, Kellogg's buildings are studies of layered, segmented, and unfolding space.
 A big difference between Goff and Kellogg involves the feeling of permanence and impermanence in their architecture.
 Most of Goff 's clients had moderate incomes, so he used inexpensive materials.
 Thirty years later, some of his art is popping apart.

 Kellogg was more fortunate.
 He worked for people who could afford copper, well-poured concrete and the best craftsmanship available.

 With Goff, part of the excitement is that one feels that the wind could shake the house down, so lightly is the structure tethered to the earth.
 Kellogg houses feel heavy, firmly connected to their foundations.
 The beams and radiating members remind people of the stout keels and ribs in ships designed to weather storms.
 Kellogg's visible interior structure reminds observers of spinal columns that supported the weight of whales or dinosaurs.

 Kellogg said, "To realize truly creative architecture you need clients with the vision and imagination to make the most of any site.
 Great clients are those who allow an architect the latitude to give them what they didn't know they wanted until they have it!
 They are willing to risk being unique.
 The Hoshino Wedding Chapel in Japan is a good example, built for a client with a great sense of quality and beauty, and a desire to circumvent the restrictions of society.
 This much used rock and concrete chapel is a successful and popular example of architecture built for future generations."

-He was also a community planner responsible for instituting, in San Diego, the only planned district ordinance allowing compatible neighborhood character without inhibiting the diversity of any architectural style.
+Kellogg was also a community planner responsible for instituting, in San Diego, the only planned district ordinance allowing compatible neighborhood character without inhibiting the diversity of any architectural style.

-His work has been published in USA, France, Germany and Japan.
+His work has been published in the United States, France, Germany and Japan.